0xilis/openpwnage/README.md

 - Please back up first before trying openpwnage.
 - If attempting to jailbreak for the first time on a iOS 9 device, replace `bootstrap.tar` with the old bootstrap openpwnage build 6 / p0laris / Phoenix / Home Depot / h3lix use, and rename it to `bootstrap.tar`.
 I'll revert back latr in openpwnage Build 10 (if it ever comes out).

-## Credits:

-- jailbreak made by zachary7829
-- (jk?) kpmap patch
-- spv/p0laris for patchfinder
-- dora2-ios for part of patchfinder